THE AJAB PREM KI GAJAB KAHANI MUJIC VIDEO IS RELEAJE ON THE INDIA INTERNTIONAL GO ON THE PAGE CLICK HERE CONTINUTE

 LUCKY WILLIAM

 The London Showrooms offers a unique experience for emerging British fashion designers to broadcast their collections to the International market.
 The Showrooms occupy the first week of October and are located in arguably London’s biggest rival in the fashion Industry, Paris.
 The event is a strategic way for the British Fashion Council to experiment with and support the rookie designers and maintain the worldwide trade stronghold.
+After the recent successes of The London Fashion Week spring/summer ‘10 in September, The London showrooms is the next big event in the British fashion calender.

 Whilst the Fashion Week displays the latest masterpieces of the royalty of British fashion, the Showrooms allows an opportunity to witness up and coming designers trying to break into the tough field of fashion design.
 It is these designers at the Showrooms who will someday hope to earn the right to display their works at the Fashion Week.
 These designers are the future of British Fashion.